-The Best Things to Do in Venice in 2 Days – Venice Itinerary
+Best Things to Do in Venice in 2 Days – Venice Itinerary

-- 1 The Best Things to Do in Venice in 2 Days – Venice Itinerary
+- 1 Best Things to Do in Venice in 2 Days – Venice Itinerary

-- 2 Top Things to See in Venice in Two Days – The Best Itinerary
+- 1.2 Fun Things to do in Venice in 2 Days – Venice Itinerary

 Venice, the lovely world famous place is one of my favorite cities and I cannot recommend visiting Venice enough.
 I had so much love that I revisited Venice in fall 2018 and all I can say: Venice doesn’t disappoint and it is one of the most beautiful places in Northern Italy and I think two days in Venice is the perfect amount of time to see the best places and explore the city.

 It is still as beautiful as I remembered and if you get the chance to visit Venice you should make sure to spend at least one night in Venice so that you have 1,5-2 days in Venice and plan your trip carefully.

-This post helps you to see the best things and places in Venice in 2 days – so, enjoy the itinerary for Venice in 2 days (plus important travel information like where to stay and more).
+This post helps you to see the best things and places in Venice in 2 days – so, enjoy the 2-day itinerary (plus important travel information like where to stay and more).

-Before heading to the Venice itinerary, here is some info for your first trip to Venice.
+Before heading to the Venice itinerary, here is some info for your first trip to Venice, Italy.